-The Global Advantage Program (GAP, for short) is an economical method to ship internationally.
+The Global Advantage Program (GAP, for short) is a shipping program through Stamps.com that provides an economical way to ship merchandise internationally.
 If you have a Stamps.com account, you are automatically enrolled in the Global Advantage Program.

-ShipStation prints a domestic label (as shown above, with a scannable barcode for USPS and an international tracking number).
+ShipStation prints a domestic label with a scannable barcode for USPS and an international tracking number.

 ShipStation submits the Customs Declarations to Stamps.com (or Endicia) electronically.

-USPS ships the package to the nearest sorting facility.
+USPS delivers the package to the nearest sorting facility.